erizov/Professor/semester_8/lecture_49_sql_fundamentals/indexes/README.md

 ## Real-World Applications

-- **Enterprise Applications**: Indexes is used in production systems
+- **Enterprise Applications**: Indexes is employed in production systems
 - **PEffectivenessOptimization**: Applied to improve structure efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Structure Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Indexes is the best solution for all problems" ✓ **CORRECT**: Indexes has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Indexes is the best solution for all problems" ✓ **CORRECT**: Indexes has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Indexes is too complex to understand"
 ✓ **CORRECT**: Indexes can be understood by breaking it down into smaller steps